Cauayan, Isabela: Local government

+As a component city in the Province of Isabela, government officials at the provincial and city levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the city government.

-The city is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The city of Cauayan is governed by a mayor, designated as its local chief executive, and by a city council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the city councilors are elected directly by the people through an election held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

 Congress representation

 Cauayan, as a component city, belongs to the sixth legislative district of the province of Isabela, being represented by Faustino A. Dy V.

 Infrastructure

 In Cauayan, there is a difference in the adequacy of infrastructure facilities in urban and rural areas.
 Generally, the closer the area is to the main service center of the city, i.e. the Poblacion, the better are the facilities for production and distribution of goods and services.
 The analysis in this sector is based on the existing infrastructure facilities and those considered in the pipeline for 2002–2006 implementation.
 No projects are as yet programmed beyond 2006 in higher levels of government.